neurophysics/DrumsAndBrains/README.md

 In the `result_folder` of that subject, a file `prepared_filterdata.npz` will be stored with the following entries:

+As filter, a FIR filter is used with a length half of the triple beat interval.
+The filter is linear phase and the filtered data is shifted as to lead to zero phase shift.
+The filter design is stored in the results folder of that subject as `FIR_filter.pdf`

+- `lowpass`: the used lowpass FIR filter
-- `listen_trials`, a channesl x samples x trials array of EEG data during listening period
+- `listen_trials`, a channesl x samples x trials array of EEG data during listening period (butterworth filter 2-40 Hz)
-- `listen_trials_avg`, a channels x samples array of averaged EEG data (across trials) during listening period
+- `listen_trials_avg`, a channels x samples array of averaged EEG data (across trials) during listening period (same butterworth filter as above)
-- `snareListenData`, a channels x samples x trials array of EEG data after low-frequency band-pass filtering (0.5-2.5 Hz) for the listening period of trials cued with a snare drum (duple beat).
+- `snareListenData`, a channels x samples x trials array of EEG data after low-pass filtering (3 Hz) and making the trials zero mean for the listening period of trials cued with a snare drum (duple beat).
 - `snareListenData_rec`, a channels x samples x trials array of EEG data contaning only the duple and triple beat frequencies.
 - `snareInlier`, a 1d boolean array indication which trials are valid (for